 One of the most famous modern buildings in Rome is the MAXXI, Museo Nazionale delle Arti del XXI Secolo, the National Center for Contemporary Art and Architecture.
-The project for building the MAXXI was commissioned to the Anglo-Iraq architect Zaha Hadid who won the international competition launched by the Ministry for Cultural Heritage in 1998 among almost 300 candidates coming from all over the world.
-Hadid’s winning project is a futuristic building perfectly incorporating in the local fabric even though with an innovative architectural style.
+The project for building the MAXXI was commissioned to the Anglo-Iraq architect Zaha Hadid.
+She, in fact, won the international competition launched by the Ministry for Cultural Heritage in 1998 among almost 300 candidates coming from all over the world.
+Hadid’s winning project is a futuristic building perfectly incorporating the local fabric even though with an innovative architectural style.

 Where: Via Guido Reni 4a.